 Gradually my health improved.
-The turning point was deciding to spend a year being silent, “doing nothing”—which is a meditation technique—while having weekly conversations with retired psychologist Don Morrison.
+The turning point was spending a year being silent, “doing nothing”—a meditation technique—while having weekly conversations with retired psychologist and human nature guru Don Morrison.

-From that point on the world looked different: It was easier to make decisions and take leaps, I wasn’t as affected by what others thought, and I felt better about myself, regardless of what was happening in my life.
+From then on, the world looked different: It was easier to make decisions and take leaps, I wasn’t as affected by what others thought, and I felt better about myself, regardless of what was happening in my life.

-When you’re dealing with matters of the mind it is easy to over-intellectualize and miss the point entirely.
+It is easy to over-intellectualize and miss the point when dealing with being human.
 My teachings are simple, accessible for any age, and have far-reaching benefits.

 You can contact me by emailing: lisa at lisaesile dot com.